 - Track a variety of government and industry calendars

 - Participate on conference calls and attend outside events

-- Experience: 1-2 years of work experience or internship experience
+- Experience: 1-2 years of work in a newsroom or media-focused environment, through internships, jobs, campus publications, etc.

 - Interests: Exhibits a passion for journalism and demonstrable interest in the intersection of business, government, politics, and the law